 Content Tested by MCAT Exam

 The MCAT exam is a test of your knowledge of the basic concepts of Biology, Chemistry and Physics.
-In addition to the knowledge of these subjects, the MCAT exam is designed to evaluate your expertise in applying this knowledge for solving related problems.
-Your critical thinking skills and general writing skills are also tested by the MCAT exam.
-The questions that are asked are not designed to evaluate your capability to recall scientific facts and formulae while taking the MCAT exam.
+In addition to the knowledge of these subjects, the exam is designed to evaluate your expertise in applying this knowledge for solving related problems.
+Your critical thinking skills and general writing skills are also tested by this exam.
+The questions that are asked are not designed to evaluate your capability to recall scientific facts and formulae while taking the exam.
 You are expected to be able to effectively utilize your knowledge in solving the problems presented to you.

-The Writing Sample of the MCAT exam will require you to write two essays.
-This section of the MCAT exam is designed to test your writing skills and knowledge of the rules of English grammar.
+The Writing Sample of the exam will require you to write two essays.
+This section of the exam is designed to test your writing skills and knowledge of the rules of English grammar.
 The topics presented to you for writing an essay are not intended to evaluate your knowledge on any subject.
 You will only be assessed for your ability in presenting your ideas in a consistent, organized and logical manner that follows the norms laid down for standard written English.

 Go to page: Mcat Exam - Page 1 : Mcat Exam - Page 2

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for